clhenrick/portfolio/_posts/blog/2023-01-22-accessible-select-element.md

 The original problem I sought to address was to improve the accessibility of our codebase's `Select` menu component.
 This component had a few accessibility related issues with it, such as not correctly implementing ARIA, keyboard navigation, and focus management for a select menu or "combobox".
 These issues stemmed partly from the fact that the component in question was built as a custom select menu from the start and that it happened to be a wrapper component around our `DropDown` menu component.
 In component oriented UI libraries (such as React.JS) wrapping components to create new components can be a common technique for enhancing or extending a component to do something extra, perhaps something more than it was originally intended to do.
 Because React encourages [composition over inheritance][react-composition], a React developer may take an existing component and render it inside a new component with some additional features, different styling, and/or behavioral modifications tacked on.

 To briefly illustrate this technique let's say you need a button component, but you also need variants of this button component such as "primary", "secondary", and "tertiary" to match your team's design system or style guide.
-Each of these button variants requires unique styling and to handle options for different sizes (say large, medium, and small), various states (such as disabled or pressed), handle an `aria-label` when displaying an icon, etc. With the component composition design pattern instead of using a single button component to handle all the possible permutations of styles and options, you might first create a `<ButtonBasic />` component which is intended to be wrapped by all subsequent variant button components.
-This "basic button" component might handle things all the variants have in common, such as removing the default browser button styling, providing a shared properties interface, implementing a more accessibly friendly disabled state that uses `aria-disabled` instead of the `disabled` property, etc.
+Each of these button variants requires unique styling as well as to handle options for different sizes (say large, medium, and small), various states (such as disabled or pressed), handle an `aria-label` when displaying an icon, etc. With component composition, instead of using a single button component to handle all the possible permutations of variant styles and options, you might first create a `<ButtonBasic />` component which is intended to be wrapped by all subsequent variant button components.
+This "basic button" component might handle things all the variants have in common, such as removing the default browser button styling, providing a shared properties interface, implementing a more accessible friendly disabled state that uses `aria-disabled` instead of the `disabled` property, etc.

 {% highlight jsx %}
 // ButtonBasic.jsx